Dyscalculia in Children and Adults

 Perhaps you also struggle with maths anxiety?

-At The Key Clinic, we have the tools to remove barriers to learning, making handling numbers easier, so you can access all that incredible potential you have locked inside.
+At The Key Clinic, we have the tools to address underlying neurodevelopmental barriers to learning, so you can access all that incredible potential you have locked inside.

 What is dyscalculia?